therealhalonen/PhishSticks/notes/week38.md

 ### Project management
  - Initialize GitHub and get everyone in the project on it (done, you are reading this on GitHub)
  - Start reporting work on GitHub (done-ish, everyone is getting their workflow up and running)
- - Update the timetable for the project
+ - Update the timetable for the project (Gantt chart)
  - Update the project plan
  - Finalize worksheet & kanban-board for easier time management
  - Project group emphasized flexible work hours, Tero asked for a more concise schedule

 ### Get the list of required hardware finalized
  - DigiSparks are on the way, expecting to get them this week
  - Discuss additional components and ordering them
     - Actual casings for the device(s)?
     - Female USB port for passthrough?
 We still need to research passthrough capabilities on the DigiSpark

 ### Payloads